factoryfx/factoryfx/docu/src/main/java/de/factoryfx/docu/migration/usecase.md

 ```
 This adds a rename migration.
 To support multiple renames the new name is provided with a lambada expression and thereby enables IDE refactoring for the migrations.
 This also prevents rename cycles.

-## Data populations
+## Data content
-There is no framework support for data populations because it's too project specific.
+There is no special framework support for data changes because it's too project specific.
+You can use the normal microservice update API or use the DataStorage API.

 ## Special case: One time migration